abdalrhman-abdalalim/Netflix/README.md

 * Scss
 * API
 ## Featured
+- Home
+    - you can discover how to use Netflix
+    - Many questions and it's answers about popular customers questions
+    - you can enter into main page and choose your films
+    - you can connect with support team
   - Don't have account :
     - you should sign in and creat new account to get access to translate into main page
   - Have account :
-  - Once you enter your account you will automatically translate into main page
+    - Once you enter your account you will automatically translate into main pag

+- Sign in
+    - you create new account in Netflix
-- Home page :
+- Main
+    - you can discover trending movies and enjoy watching
+    - you can choose kind of your favourite films and scroll to choose your film